Acoustic Fluid Logger III

 The Acoustic Fluid Logger III identifies the distance to the liquid level in the casing annulus of a well by using the Pressure Pulse Gas Gun to send a compressed CO2 gas pulse down the annulus.

 A microphone inside the gas gun registers the returning echoes from the collars and the fluid, and delivers the signal to the logger via a microphone cable.
-A microprocessor in the logger uses an analog to digital converter to gather all reflections from the collars and the fluid, and then to plot them on a thermal paper tape strip-chart.
-Registeringthe casing joints and collars as small bounces or echoes on the fluid level tape, and registering the fluid in the wellbore as the biggest kick on the tape.
+The Acoustic Fluid Logger uses an analog-to-digital converter to gather all reflections from the collars and the fluid, and then plots them on a thermal paper tape strip-chart.
+It registers the casing joints and collars as small bounces or echoes on the fluid level tape, and registering the fluid in the wellbore as the biggest kick on the tape.

 Amplications for the Fluid Level

-When shooting a fluid level, this is the initial tape presented by the Acoustic Fluid Logger III: the square root of amplitude plot.
+When shooting a fluid level, this square-root-of-amplitude plot is the initial tape presented by the Acoustic Fluid Logger III.

 Default Plot:

-Change Gain Settings to find different magnifications of the plot.
-Once you have determined the proper gain setting for a well, you can specify that gain using the keypad, so that it will be the first tape printed.
+Once the proper gain setting is determined for a well, you can specify that gain using the keypad, so that it will be the first tape printed.

 Gain Setting 1: 1 Print